appfast-io/docs/docs/settings/android.md

 ---

 ### Automate Build
-The system will automatically publish the Application, you do not need to provide any more information.
+The system will automatically publish the Application, and you do not need to provide any more information.

 In the **"Settings"** tab -> Select **Android Application** -> **Next step** (Automate request to Appfast cloud to build your app).